T3tsuo/paladinsLive/README.md

 # paladinsLive

 ## Description:
-Application to view Live Paladins Match Statistics (Meant for Siege and rank) on both teams.
+Application to view Live Paladins Match Statistics (meant for Siege and rank) on both teams.

 ## Demo:
 Default screen when opening the app: